imse440/imse440.github.io/syllabus/syllabus.md

 - Use your University email
 - Use subject line: **IMSE 440 - My Topic**

-I do *not* monitor the Canvas assignment comment sections.
+Please note I do *not* monitor the Canvas comment sections under each assignment.

 <!-- ## GSI